kizu/kizu.ru/_posts/en/blog/2014-02-10-flex-baseline.md

 [demo:flex-baseline4]

 Oh, it works.
-But… While multiple `inline-flex` blocks could wrap on overflow, for elements inside flexbox we would need to use `flex-wrap` for wrap them.
+But… While multiple `inline-flex` blocks could wrap on overflow, for elements inside flexbox we would need to use `flex-wrap` to wrap them.
 And guess what?
-Firefox don't support this property yet.
+Firefox doesn't support this property yet.

 ## All together {#combined}

 But hey!
-If `inline-flex` is properly aligned alongside other blocks and the nested block with `overflow: auto` also have a proper baseline, then what if we'd combine those two?
+If `inline-flex` is properly aligned alongside other blocks and the nested block with `overflow: auto` also has a proper baseline, then what if we'd combine those two?
 We would add another wrapper inside each element, then move all the paddings and overflow to them:

 [demo:flex-baseline5]